 - Easy to use service tools: 23%

-Five ways to improve your customer service response times
+Six ways to improve your customer service response times

 It’s obvious from the statistics and stories above that there is huge room for improvement in customer service response times.
 But which tools and strategies will work best in your customer service channels and for your customer service team?
-Here are five ways that virtually any company can quickly utilize to offer customers a much better customer experience.
+Here are six ways that virtually any company can quickly utilize to offer customers a much better customer experience.

 1. Use Human Cloud technology to scale support